 As with all training exercises, detailed inter-laboratory comparisons are of limited value.
-Some of the differences related to problems considered in recent workshops (e.g. Aurospio banyulensis) and one (Leiochone tricirrata) was a probable WoRMS interpretation error.
-The submitted specimens also included some that could not be named due to condition or APEM experience (e.g. Chone) and at least one probable undescribed species (Polydora 'species A'), as well as non-native species recently recorded from northern Europe (Mulinia lateralis, Rangia cuneata).
-The taxonomic resolution and recording policy differences were defined according to the current standardized format designed for these exercises (Worsfold, 2017), with a view to the later development of a taxonomic discrimination protocol.
+Some of the differences were for taxa that were recently described (Spio symphyta), not yet formally recorded from the UK (Tubificoides galiciensis) or requiring further taxonomic research (Aphelochaeta).
+The Venerupis error highlights the need for better availability of images of juvenile bivalves.
+The submitted specimens also included some that could not be named due to the need for more taxonomic research (e.g. Synchelidium, Stenula, Laonice) or dissection (e.g. Hermania), condition or APEM experience.
+The taxonomic resolution and recording policy differences were defined according to the current standardized format designed for these exercises (Worsfold, 2017), with a view to the development of a taxonomic discrimination protocol.